Official-Codaisseur-Graduate/calendar-api-server/README.md

 1. Log out of your existing gmail-account.
 Go to gmail.com and create a new gmail-account for this project.
 2. Go to https://console.cloud.google.com
-3. Go to API's and services => dashboard in the left-menu and accept the conditions
+3. Go to API's and services => dashboard in the left-menu and accept the conditions.
-4. Create a new project and give it a projectname (you don't need to give it a location/organization) 5  Click on enable API's and services and search for calendar and click on Google Calendar API and press enable
+4. Create a new project and give it a projectname (you don't need to give it a location/organization).
+5  Click on enable API's and services on the left and search for calendar and click on Google Calendar API and press enable
 6. Click on create credentials and "then help me choose" in the drop down menu
 7. Which API are you using?
 Select Google Calendar API in the drop-down-menu Where will you be calling the API from?  select webserver.